Overview

 • Pre-installed Applications: Firefox ESR, Thunderbird, text editors, and development tools

-• VNC & noVNC for remote desktop access
+• noVNC for remote desktop access

 Key Features: